Visit Hershey & Harrisburg sponsored our trip to Hershey’s Chocolate World Attractions. As always, all opinions are my own.

 Most people visit Hershey’s Chocolate World attractions before or after their visit to Hersheypark.
 This makes a lot of sense, since Hersheypark is located right beside Hershey’s Chocolate World.
 But, it creates peak times at this attraction.
 The best time to visit Hershey’s Chocolate World is during the months of January through March, when the amusement park is closed.

-During the winter months, the crowds are the lightest.
+During the winter months when the Hersheypark is closed, the crowds are the lightest.
 However, visiting during these months may not make sense with your vacation schedule.
 Typically, people visit Hershey’s Chocolate World when Hersheypark is open.
 Therefore, if you’re visiting during the amusement park season, plan your visit to Hershey’s Chocolate World early in the morning, when it first opens.

-You’ll want to visit early in the morning for a couple reasons.
-First, you can visit if Hersheypark is not open yet (unless you have access to Sweet Start at Hersheypark).
+You’ll want to visit in the morning for a couple reasons.
+First, you can visit if Hersheypark is not open yet (unless you have access to Sweet Start during the summer at Hersheypark).
 If you’re also visiting Hersheypark check out this post full of tips.
-Hersheypark requires a ticket to enter their amusement park and water park (plus the zoo is included too!).
+Hersheypark requires a ticket to enter their amusement park and water park (plus the zoo is included, too!).
 On the other hand, entering Chocolate World is free.
-However, in 2021, a free, timed entry reservation is required before 5 PM.
 The Chocolate Tour is also free to experience.
 Chocolate World’s other ticketed attractions can be purchased individually or as a package.

-During the busy summer months, it’s best to purchase Hershey’s Chocolate World attraction tickets ahead of time on their website.
-Each attraction has a specific entry time, so purchasing in advance allows you to ensure there will be space available at the time you would like to visit each attraction.
+It’s always best to purchase Hershey’s Chocolate World attraction tickets ahead of time on their website.
+Each attraction has a specific entry time, so purchasing in advance ensures there will be space available at the time you would like to visit each attraction.

 Parking at Hershey’s Chocolate World